GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         }

         // We can use OnEnable and OnDisable to listen to Message Events published over the Message Bus.
-        // These can be from any other script in the application, including other StateMachines.
+        // These can be from any other script in the application, including other State Machines.
         //
         // For housekeeping purposes, we will want to wrap any listeners we create in OnEnable() with a call to
         // AddListeners() a call to RemoveListeners().